garysweaver/noisify/README.md

 wget https://ajax.googleapis.com/ajax/libs/angularjs/1.1.5/angular.js
 ./noisify angular.js
 ```
-(note: was just hacking to try to get a working version of it, so all of those line#s might not need exclusion, or maybe many more need exclusion, or maybe it just won't work.)

 Then just back your original angular.js in your project and replace it with noisy_angular.js.
 May not work properly, and line#s may need to be different (e.g. for other versions of Angular).